openPMD/openPMD-standard/STANDARD.md

   - `axisLabels`
-    - type: 1-dimensional array containing N *(string)* elements, where N is the number of dimensions in the simulation
+    - type: 1-dimensional array containing N *(string)* elements, where N is the number of dimensions in the mesh
     - description: this attribute assigns human-readible labels for the indices `i`, `j`, `k`, etc. denoting the axes of a mesh `A_{i,j,k}`